 Certain plants have additional sleep-inducing qualities.
 The Valerian plant is known for improving sleep quality and is a popular herbal remedy for insomnia.
 The scent of lavender can also lower your heart rate and blood pressure and can help you to get a restful night’s sleep.

 An indoor plant in the bedroom looks attractive on your nightstand but is practical too.
-Give it a try for a few weeks and see if your sleep improves.
+Give it a try for a few weeks and see if your sleep improves!

-Houseplants don’t only have a positive effect on your mental health – they can help to improve your physical health too.
+The research is in: houseplants don’t only have a positive effect on your mental health – they can help to improve your physical health too.